top of page

 In addition to more control over when your project hardens, UV resin also offers less waiting time.
 Instead of waiting for a couple of days to fully cure, you can even use your UV resin products the same day they're made.

 UV resin cures faster than its traditional epoxy resin counterpart.
 This means that you can spend less time waiting for the results and more time enjoying your masterpiece.
 There are still multiple factors that could affect the quality and speed of the curing process.
 However, it generally takes between 15 and 20 minutes for a small UV resin piece to cure completely.
-If you're not careful with the UV light, it can cause the project to harden faster, but you can also cause over curing.
-If you're working on a larger project, it is recommended that you cure the mixture-filled mould piece by piece under the UV light.

 How To Choose UV Resin for art